Skip to main content

 The registration policy [BCP26] is "Specification Required" for

-permanent entries, and "Expert Review" for provisional ones.
+permanent entries and "Expert Review" for provisional ones.
 In the

 specification does exist, even if not complete or published yet.

-The experts also are instructed to be frugal in the allocation of key
+The experts are also instructed to be frugal in the allocation of key

 identifiers that are suggestive of generally applicable semantics,